What we played in November: 'The Outer Worlds' and 'Destiny 2'

 Senior Editor

-While I've played huge open world games like Fallout 4, I usually get bored by their complexity.
-The Outer Worlds gives me a decent dose of that experience, while also simplifying things significantly.
-So sure, the environments might not be as large as other Obsidian games, but I appreciated their density and distinctive designs.
-The Outer Worlds let me have a blast as a space cowboy, and that was a welcome respite from the world today.
+While I've played huge open-world games like Fallout 4, I usually get bored by their complexity.
+The Outer Worlds gives me a decent dose of that experience while also simplifying things significantly.
+So sure, the environments might not be as large as other Obsidian games, but I appreciate their density and distinctive designs.
+The Outer Worlds lets me have a blast as a space cowboy, and that is a welcome respite from the world today.

 Destiny 2: Shadowkeep